Marinaw88/techboxes/README.md

 1. Problem: Getting stuck at the beginning

-Solution: Stepped back, wrote out plan in english, tested one thing at a time
+Solution: Stepped back, wrote out plan in english, renamed classes and functions.
+Tested one thing at a time.
+Realized how simple it could be.